Any mobile device such as a smartphone or tablet can be used to setup a router.

 - If no WiFi password is on the bottom of the router Google the default password.

-- Find the router name (SSID) and connect entering the Default WiFi password.
+- Find the router name (SSID) and connect by entering the Default WiFi password.

 - Open a Browser and type in the default Ip Address.

-Tips for Setting up a Router with an Android or IOS device
+Tips for Setting up a Router with an Android or IOS Devices

 - Router Default Mode